badrabubker/Robotics-Perception-Project-/writeup.md

 ```

 ### Train SVM :
-using linear Kernel and HSV instead of RGB to compute Color Histograms i could train the SVM with total 450 Features and get the below result : s
+using linear Kernel and HSV instead of RGB to compute Color Histograms i could train the SVM with total 450 Features and get the below result :
 ![1](imgs/1.png) ![2](imgs/2.png)

 ### Object recognition :